FIRST IMPRESSIONS BY A VISITING TOURIST

 THE VARIED ATTRACTIONS OF CESAR MANRIQUE

-One quickly gains the impression on a visit to Lanzarote that the nature of the developments which the island has undertaken in recent years is down to one man - César Manrique (1919-1992).
+On any visit to Lanzarote, one quickly gains the impression that the vision behind most of the developments which the island has undertaken in recent decades is down to one man - César Manrique (1919-1992).
 Manrique is something of a hero on the island - an artist and architect who also had a passion for steering his beloved island home in an environmentally sound direction.
-His influence pervades almost everything, including the scarcity of ugly high rise hotels on Lanzarote.
+His influence pervades almost everything, including the purposeful avoidance of ugly high rise hotels on Lanzarote.
 His influence is also felt in numerous sculptures and other architectural designs around the island, including the restaurants at Timanfaya and Mirador del Rio.
 All over the island, you see the legacy of this great Lanzarotean.
+Here are a few examples.

 Fundacion César Manrique This was originally Manrique's home near Tahiche in Eastern Lanzarote, but it is now the centre of his life work and thinking.
-Inside are examples of his artwork and wind sculptures, but more intriguing may be the design of the building itself.
+Inside are examples of his artwork as well as wind sculptures.
+More intriguing may be the design of the building itself.
 Underground rooms have been dug out of volcanic lava caverns to create living spaces.

 Los Jameos del Agua At Los Jamos del Agua, very close to the Green Cave, a large underground volcanic cavern has been transformed into an auditorium, restaurant and bar.
 A pool is home to some unique pigmentless crabs, and back in the daylight there is a fantasy style swimming pool!